One source of truth

 AI agents only see slices.

 What an agent reads from CLAUDE.md, Cursor Rules, or Copilot Instructions is a parallel, ecosystem-specific subset of what should actually apply.
-Infrastructure decisions, cross-project standards, and anything beyond the current repo don't reach them at all — and none of it is in agent-consumable form to begin with.
+Infrastructure and business decisions, cross-project standards, security policies, and anything beyond the current repo don't reach them at all — and none of it is in agent-consumable form to begin with.

 02